 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 The average APR on new credit card offers rose to an all-time high Wednesday after the Federal Reserve increased its benchmark interest rate last week, according to the CreditCards.com Weekly Credit Card Rate Report.

-The national average APR jumped to 15.27 percent, the highest average APR that CreditCards.com has recorded since it began tracking rates in mid-2007.
-Previously, the highest national average recorded was 15.22 percent.
+The national average APR jumped to 15.27 percent, the highest average APR that CreditCards.com has recorded since it

 The Federal Reserve spurred this week’s rate change by raising its benchmark interest rate, the federal funds rate, by 0.25 percent.
 When the federal funds rate increases, lenders typically change rates on variable rate cards by the same amount.

 Already, several major card issuers, including American Express, Wells Fargo and U.S. Bank, have responded to the Fed change by increasing card APRs.
 Among the 100 cards tracked by CreditCards.com, 26 increased rates by 0.25 percent.